Florida’s Statewide Course Numbering System

 Courses at Non-Regionally Accredited Institutions

-The Statewide Course Numbering System (SCNS) makes available on its home page (http://scns.fldoe.org) a report entitled “Courses at Non-Regionally Accredited Institutions” that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
+The SCNS web page contains a report entitled “Courses at Non-Regionally Accredited Institutions” that includes a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
 This report is updated monthly.

 Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to the Office of Records and Registration, University of North Florida — Phone: (904) 620-5555, Fax: (904) 620-2414, email: email@example.com or the Florida Department of Education, Office of Articulation, 1401 Turlington Building, 325 West Gaines Street, Tallahassee, Florida 32399-0400.
 Special reports and technical information may be requested by calling the Statewide Course Numbering System office at (850) 245-0427 or at http://scns.fldoe.org.